Storyflow Logo

 Miro logo

 Miro is the dominant team whiteboard, and it does collaborative mind mapping well as part of a much larger toolkit.
-Real-time co-editing is excellent at scale, the mind-map templates are solid, and a large distributed team can map together comfortably.
-For teams that already use Miro for everything, mapping in it is the obvious choice.
+On the Collaboration Ladder it is the strongest tool on rung one: real-time co-editing is excellent at scale, presence and cursors hold up with dozens of people on a board at once, the mind-map templates are solid, and a large distributed team can map together comfortably.
+For teams that already run standups, retros, and workshops in Miro, mapping in it is the obvious choice, because the board is already where everyone lives.

-Where it loses: a Miro board can sprawl into a cluttered space that is hard to keep coherent, its AI does not deeply read and reason over the whole map, and per-editor pricing adds up.
-Miro is superb at large-scale co-editing and weaker at keeping a map structured and at helping the team develop it with AI.
+Where it loses: it climbs the ladder less well.
+A Miro board sprawls easily into a cluttered space that is hard to keep coherent (rung two), and its AI generates and arranges nodes but does not deeply read and reason over the whole map to develop it with the team (rung three).
+Per-editor pricing also adds up fast, which quietly taxes the exact collaboration the tool exists for.
+Miro is superb at large-scale co-editing and weaker at keeping a map structured and helping the team think on it.

 3. MindMeister